 Structure Your Company

 When you register your business, you will be asked to select a business structure, which will determine how much you pay in taxes as well as your personal liability.
 Your options are choosing between sole proprietorship, partnership, limited liability company (LLC), corporation, or S corporation.
+If you opt for an LLC, know that each state has its own LLC laws and that it’s important to align your business with state laws to ensure the separation of personal and business assets, impacting taxes and personal liability.

 Take care of this when you are designing your business plan.
 While your decision will be influenced by a variety of factors, many businesses form an LLC to separate their personal assets (home, vehicle, savings) from their business assets.